clayrobbins/SlowDAO/index.md

 <b> Minimize Risk for Talent </b> What if you take a few years off?
 What if something goes wrong and you don’t end up making money?
 The Slow Ventures Influencer’s fund only gets a return on your earning above and beyond a threshold.   <b> We only want to do well if you are doing very well. </b> Our fund protects those we invest in by only participating in profits over a certain amount per year.

 <h6><a id="if"></a>HOW IT WORKS</h6>

+At a high level, the approach looks like this:

+	1. We work with a creator / influencer to set a fair price for an investment in their creative career.
+	2. We help the creator establish a business that represents their creative career & assign that company the correct income streams, IP, and equity (much like how people setup trusts)
+	3. We invest in the company for a small minority share.
+If the creator wants we can ‘lead’ the investment and include other value-added investors (just like we do for seed-stage companies)
+	4. The creator retains complete freedom and control in their careers.
+There is no deliverable, etc.  Just as we help early-stage companies we look to do the same for early-stage creatives.

 <h6><a id="apply"></a>HOW TO LEARN MORE</h6>

+To learn more and apply, reach out to sam@slow.co